-- 1. Completion of a BSN degree from a regionally accredited U.S. college or university. - 2.
-Cumulative collegiate GPA of 3.0 or higher on a 4.0 scale - 3.
-Current unencumbered U.S. Registered Nurse (RN) license - 4.
+- 1. Complete application for admission to Campbellsville University at www.campbellsville.edu - 2.
+Completion of a BSN degree from a regionally accredited U.S. college or university. - 3.
+Cumulative collegiate GPA of 3.0 or higher on a 4.0 scale - 4.
+Current unencumbered U.S. Registered Nurse (RN) license - 5.
 Currently working as a registered nurse (RN) and have at least 2,000 patient care hours within the last two years.
-This must be documented.
-Examples of documentation could be pay stubs or a letter from the candidate's employer.
-If the candidate has less than 2,000 hours, an interview with faculty will be scheduled. - 5.
-Current curriculum vitae (CV) (see content on page #17) - 6.
-A 500-word essay describing professional goals (see instructions on page # 18) - 7.
-Three letters of recommendation (See requirements on page # 18) - 8.
-Student waiver for letters of recommendation (See instructions on page #18) - 9.
-An interview may be requested - 10.
-Technical and Performance Standards verification (see instructions on page # 19) - 11.
-Background check (see details on page# 20)
+These patient care hours must be documented.
+Examples of documentation could be pay stubs or a letter from the candidate's employer/HR department.
+No volunteer or non-paid hours will count towards the 2,000 patient care hours. - 6.
+Current curriculum vitae (CV) - 7.
+A 500-word Professional Goals Essay - 8.
+Three Professional letters of recommendation and a signed student waiver for letters of recommendation - 9.
+Technical and Performance Standards verification - 10.
+Background check (upon admission into the program)